|

 Note about the special tool:

-The special tool used for this work is a Swinger SW10 made by Ullman Devices Corp, Ridgefield, Conn.
+The special tool used for this work is an SW-10 Swinger Hook made by Ullman Devices Corp, Ridgefield, Conn.
 You may be able to find the tool at your local hardware store.
 If not, try the web.
 I ordered several of these tools in 2001 from Kipper Tool for about $5 each (shipping extra).
 If you can't locate the tool, make a wire hook from number 14 or 16 bare copper wire or similar.
 A small pair of needle nose pliers will also work.

 |